guoc/spi/Pods/uservoice-iphone-sdk/README.md

 [UserVoice initialize:config];
 ```

+### Kids Apps

+The UserVoice Platform, including iOS & Android SDKs, is not COPPA compliant and should not be used in apps marketed at children.

 ## Upgrading from 2.0.x

 * You should pass your `UVConfig` to `+[UserVoice initialize:]` shortly after app launch so that we can provide you with accurate usage reports.